 Why would the girl be willing to do this though, well if she loves you she’ll do anything to keep you here, the threat of you going back to your own country because you ran out of money is usually enough to manipulate her to do this for you.
 Be warned though, this is illegal and the chance of your Thai girlfriend contracting a disease or simply moving away with one of the customers is very high.
 To keep her in line you’ll need to be prepared to beat her into submission.
 Only a few people have what it takes to make money this way.
-You could try craigslist but it’s way easier to pimp her out at Dek Thai Sideline
+You could try craigslist but it’s way easier to pimp her out on Thai Sideline Website.

 #6 Scam Foreigners in Thailand